 If you have no experience with making and maintaining campfires, we suggest your first stay in a tipi be when the overnight temperatures are unlikely to be cold, mid-May to late September.
 So long as the fire is kept going well, you can be comfortable inside the tipi with a sweater or light jacket - or under the quilts at night - even when the temperature is in the 20's or lower.
 Overnight, that means keeping the fire stoked during the night.
 Since being able to build and maintain a good fire is essential in cold weather, we have prepared a "Campfire Primer" with photos and step by step instructions that we send along to our guests.

-If you'd like to check out all our seven retreats, here's how to view them: From any of our listings, click on my photo, then, next page you come to, click my photo again.
-Then on that page, scroll down and click "view all listings" and you'll come to our seven retreats.
+If you'd like to check out all our eight retreats, here's how to view them: From any of our listings, click on my photo, then, next page you come to, click my photo again.
+Then on that page, scroll down and click "view all listings" and you'll come to several of our retreats.

 Note: We keep the tipi available into late fall / early winter, then take it down and store for the winter.
 I you are considering booking in late October or November, be prepared for cold weather.
 It could be balmy, or it could be cold.
 We love cold weather camping but you do need to be prepared for it to be comfortable.